wdporter/i-am-that-vuepress/highlights/readme.md

 …

-Wherever it [the practice of dismissing everything as a dream] leads you, it will be a dream.
+&emsp;Wherever it [the practice of dismissing everything as a dream] leads you, it will be a dream.
 The very idea of going beyond the dream is illusory.
 Why go anywhere?
 Just realise that you are dreaming a dream you call the world, and stop looking for ways out.
 The dream is not your problem.
 Your problem is that